Exponential decay of random correlations for random Anosov systems mixing on fibers: Introduction

 In this paper, we prove the exponential decay of (quenched) random correlations for Anosov and topological mixing on fibers system by directly studying the fiber transfer operator $L_{\omega}$, which is defined by for any measurable observables $\varphi:M\rightarrow \mathbb{R}$.
-We construct a Birkhoff cone on each fiber and introduce the Hilbert projective metric on each fiber Birkhoff cone.
-The construction of the Birkhoff cone on each fiber is inspired by the construction in \cite{Liv95A} and \cite{Viana} for the Anosov systems.
+We construct a Birkhoff cone on each fiber and introduce the projective metric on each fiber Birkhoff cone.
+The construction of the Birkhoff cone on each fiber is inspired by the construction in \cite{Liv95A} and \cite{Viana}.
 The most technical analysis in this paper lies in estimating the diameter of the image of $L_\omega^N=L_{\theta^{N-1}\omega}\circ \cdots\circ L_\omega$ on fiber Birkhoff cone, where $N$ comes from the mixing on fibers property.
-We prove that the image of $L_\omega^N$ acting on the $\omega-$fiber Birkhoff cone has finite diameter with respect to the Hilbert projective metric on $\theta^N\omega-$fiber Birkhoff cone.
+We prove that the image of $L_\omega^N$ acting on the $\omega-$fiber Birkhoff cone has finite diameter with respect to the projective metric on $\theta^N\omega-$fiber Birkhoff cone.
 Moreover, this diameter is uniformly finite for all $\omega\in\Omega$.
 As a consequence of Birkhoff's inequality, $L_\omega^N$ is a contraction and the contraction rate is independent of $\omega\in\Omega$.
 The contraction implies weak$^*$-limit of $(L_{\theta^{-n}\omega}^n1)dm$ exists and it gives the unique random SRB measure, where $m$ is the normalized Riemannian volume measure.
 The exponential decay of random correlations can be obtained from the contraction and the usual techniques in deterministic systems.

-The Bikhoff cone approach has been used extensively to study the transfer operator and exponential decay of correlations.
+The Birkhoff cone approach has been used extensively to study the transfer operator and exponential decay of correlations.
 Liverani in \cite{Liv95A} used it to prove the exponential decay of correlations for smooth uniformly hyperbolic area-preserving cases.
 Later, it was generalized to general Axiom A attractors in \cite{Viana,Baladi00}, and some partially hyperbolic systems \cite{Cas02,Cas17}.
-For RDS, the Birkhoff cone approach was used in \cite{Baladi96} and \cite{MSP20} (we mentioned before) for exponential decay of (quenched) random correlations.
+For RDS, the Birkhoff cone approach was used in \cite{Baladi96} and \cite{MSP20} for exponential decay of (quenched) random correlations.